iwickdev/mClone/README.md

 # mClone
- A utility to copy large amounts of files quickly though threading
+ A utility to copy large amounts of files quickly with threading

 # Usage
  mClone "C:\Users\Test\TestFolder" "F:\TestFolderCopy" 500